Skills in Demand Visa – Subclass 482

 If you are a standard business sponsor who lawfully operates a business in Australia, you must not engage in, or have not engaged in, discriminatory recruitment practices that adversely affect Australian citizens, or any other person, based on their visa or citizenship status.

-Keep records to show that in recruiting a TSS visa holder, you did not discriminate on citizenship or visa status.
+Keep records to show that in recruiting a SID or TSS visa holder, you did not discriminate on citizenship or visa status.

 Note: This obligation started on 19 April 2016.
 It is not engaged if discrimination in recruitment decisions is evident on other grounds such as sex, gender, race, social group or pregnancy.
 These issues are outside the remit of us and should be directed to other relevant agencies, such as the Fair Work Ombudsman or the Australian Human Rights Commission.